Logo

 • they can take their time perfecting every line of code or optimize for speed.

 And they can usually switch tech stacks.
 For example, they can turn to MEAN when they want to use JavaScript only.
+So you should hire full time developer with MEAN or Full Stack skills depending on your project goals and requirements.

 The basics – MEAN Stack